-Outcome Output Output Indicator Audit ed / Actual Perforn nance Estimated Performance ٨ Medium-Term Targ ets indicator 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 We have stakeholders and role- players who are aligned to deliver on the NQF Improved turnaround times for the registration of qualifications and part- qualifications (Simplified 11.
-Streamlined processes and improved turnaround times 2017/18 2010/13 2013/20 Registered qualifications recommended by QCs that met all SAQA's criteria within four months Register qualifications recommended by QCs that meet all SAQA's criteria within four months of Register qualifications recommended by QCs that meet all SAQA's criteria within three months of Register qualifications recommended by QCs that meet all SAQA's criteria within two months of NQF) Reduced proliferation of qualifications registered on the NQF (Simplified NQF) 12.
-Increased number of national qualifications and part-qualifications registered on the NQF of submission submission submission Produce a concept paper on the registration of national qualifications on the NQF in consultation with the 3 QCs and DHET submission Report on the number of national qualifications versus provider qualifications registered on the NQF We have well-articulated quality-assured-qualifications and relevant professional Registered qualifications that articulate across Sub- Frameworks (Simplified NQF) 13.
-Increased number of qualifications that articulate across Sub- Frameworks Identified qualifications already registered on the NQF after 1 January 2014 that did not have an Track progress made in terms of ensuring that the identified qualifications have articulation Track progress made in terms of ensuring that the identified qualifications have articulation De-register qualifications with no articulation pathways or no valid explanations for the lack of
+Outcome Output Output Audit ed / Actual Perforr nance Estimated Performance ٨ /ledium-Term Targ ets Indicator 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 Reduced proliferation of qualifications registered on the NQF (Simplified NQF) 13.
+Increased number of national qualifications and part-qualifications registered on the NQF Produce a concept paper on the registration of national qualifications on the NQF in consultation with the 3 QCs and DHET Report on the number of national qualifications versus provider qualifications registered on the NQF We have well-articulated quality-assured-qualifications and relevant professional designations that instil trust and meet the needs of the people Registered qualifications that articulate across Sub- Frameworks (Simplified NQF) 14.
+Increased number of qualifications that articulate across Sub-Frameworks Identified qualifications already registered on the NQF after 1 January 2014 that did not have an articulation option and requested missing information from QCs Track progress made in terms of ensuring that the identified qualifications have articulation pathways across and within subframeworks Track progress made in terms of ensuring that the identified qualifications have articulation pathways across and within subframeworks De-register qualifications with no articulation pathways or no valid explanations for the lack of articulation pathways A refined understanding of a 15.
+A clearly defined role of a professional Researched the roles of statutory and Clearly define the roles of statutory and Use the research findings to Implement the amended Policy and